WalletScrutiny/WalletScrutinyCom/_hardware/bitcoinpaperwallet.md

 Users can order remastered Ubuntu 14.04.1 Live CDs with the code, but we were not able to locate the repository for this remastered version.
 There's a certain level of trust that is placed towards the anonymous online vendor.

-Finally, once a user is able to run the software in an offline environment, the risk is always there in **sharing the keys with a printer**.
+Finally, once a user is able to run the software in an offline environment, the risk is always there in **leaking the keys during print or later use of the paper wallet**.